 Any individual working with hazardous chemicals at DACC has the right to a medical consultation and/or examination of a condition resulting from their work with the hazardous chemicals by a licensed physician.
 The right to consultation and examination includes any condition resulting from a spill, leak, explosion or other incident.
 The worker may receive this medical consultation or examination without charge, at a time and place that are reasonable, and without a deduction in their pay.
 During the medical consultation and/or examination the worker or DACC should provide information about the hazardous chemical, the events surrounding the incident and any symptoms the worker experienced due to the incident.
-DACC incident forms can be found online at http://dacc.edu/employees/?page=forms.
+DACC incident forms can be found online on the Employee Resources page in SharePoint.